 Well, you are almost at the end of the road when it comes to buying your first home.
 You have done all your preparation work, found the right mortgage, spent countless hours looking at a variety of different real estate, and you are now ready to make an offer on one that met your criteria.
 This is an exhilarating moment for many first time homebuyers, but don't start the celebrations just yet.
 Remember, at this point in the process you are truly about to make a significant financial commitment, and it is important to keep a clear head before you actually sign.
 Here are a few things to consider.

 Do you have a back- up plan?
 If there is one thing that the current economy has taught us, it is that nothing is certain.
 Be as sure as you can be about your job situation and that of your spouse, and your plans for the future.
 If you find yourself out of work, will you still be able to make those mortgage payments you are committing to?
 Or will that dream home become a stressful ball and chain?
-If you want to discuss options on how you might get a mortgage loan to buy a home, speak to Easy House Loan.
+If you want to discuss options on how you might get a mortgage, speak to Cannect.

 Is the property information correct?
 Ownership contracts are legally binding, and the legal system calls for perfection.
 You need to make sure all the information recorded on the contract is correct, from the square footage of the home plans to the plot information.